 On 05/16/2019 VINCENT BRYANT filed a Contract - Business lawsuit against WALKENHORSTS COMPANY.
 This case was filed in Los Angeles County Superior Courts, Spring Street Courthouse located in Los Angeles, California.
 The Judge overseeing this case is JAMES E. BLANCARTE.
-The case status is Pending - Other Pending.
+The case status is Disposed - Dismissed.

 Los Angeles County Superior Courts